vecma-ipp/MFW/README.rst

 Welcome to MFW
 =================
-MFW is multiscale fusion workflow that is using coupled submodels applications: transport, equilibrium and turbulence.
+MFW is multiscale fusion workflow is using coupled submodels applications: transport, equilibrium and turbulence.

 Installation
 ------------